Fungal Infection Treatment in Borivali & Goregaon

 Treatment

-Fungal infection treatment in Borivali at B.A.E Skin Clinic, typically treated with antifungal drugs, usually with topical drugs or pills to be consumed by mouth.
+Fungal infection treatment in Borivali & Goregaon at B.A.E Skin Clinic, is typically treated with antifungal drugs, usually with topical drugs or pills to be consumed by mouth.
 Antifungal drugs are available as over-the-counter treatments or prescription medications, as creams or ointments, pills, powders, sprays, and shampoos.
 Corticosteroids might be prescribed to relieve inflammation and itching.

 You have to keep the affected areas dry, by wearing loose clothes, applying powder, or wearing open-toed shoes.